 - Myasthenic syndrome

 - Encephalitis

 - Gastritis

 - Sarcoidosis

 - Duodenitis

 - Rare cases of myotoxicity (myositis, myocarditis, and rhabdomyolysis), some with fatal outcome, have been reported with nivolumab or nivolumab in combination with ipilimumab.
 If a patient develops signs and symptoms of myotoxicity, close monitoring should be implemented, and the patient referred to a specialist for assessment and treatment without delay.
 Based on the severity of myotoxicity, nivolumab or nivolumab in combination with ipilimumab should be withheld or discontinued and appropriate treatment instituted.

-- Cases of Vogt-Koyanagi-Harada syndrome have been reported during post-marketing.
+- Cases of Vogt-Koyanagi-Harada syndrome have been reported post-marketing.

 - Solid organ transplant rejection has been reported in the post-marketing setting in patients treated with PD-1 inhibitors.
 Treatment with nivolumab may increase the risk of rejection in solid organ transplant recipients.
 The benefit of treatment with nivolumab versus the risk of possible organ rejection should be considered in these patients.

-Potential Risk of Complication of Allogeneic Haematopoietic Stem Cell Transplant in Classical Hodgkin Lymphoma
+Complications of allogeneic Haematopoietic Stem Cell Transplant (HSCT) in classical Hodgkin Lymphoma (cHL)

-Preliminary results from the follow-up of patients undergoing allogeneic HSCT after previous exposure to nivolumab showed a higher than expected number of cases of acute graft-versus-host-disease and transplant related mortality.
-Until further data become available, careful consideration to the potential benefits of allogeneic HSCT and the possible increased risk of transplant related complications should be made case by case.
+Preliminary results from the follow-up of patients with cHL undergoing allogeneic HSCT after previous exposure to nivolumab showed a higher than expected number of cases of acute graft-versus-host disease (GVHD) and transplant related mortality.
+Until further data become available, careful consideration to the potential benefits of allogeneic HSCT and the possible increased risk of transplant related complications should be made case-by-case.